Dragory/modmailbot-community-resources/GCP guide V1.md

 We need the node version manager and node.js for the bot and we need pm2 to keep it on all the time, so we’ll take the opportunity to get them now.
 1)	Navigate to https://github.com/nvm-sh/nvm#installing-and-updating

 2)	Copy the first `curl -o-…` command (from the page).
-This will run the install script (doing all the dirty work for us) :P
+This will run the install script (doing all the dirty work for us). :P

-3)	Close and reopen your terminal (the window)
+3)	Close and reopen your terminal (the window).

-4)	Run `nvm` to verify that it has been installed
+4)	Run `nvm` to verify that it has been installed.

 Now to install node.

-5)	List the versions of node available by running `nvm ls-remote`
+5)	List the versions of node available by running `nvm ls-remote`.

 Now (at the time of writing) since the bot supports versions 10 to 12, we’ll be installing the last release of v12.

-6)	Run `nvm install 12.18.2`
+6)	Run `nvm install 12.18.2`.

-7)	Optional: run `nvm ls` to verify that it is installed
+7)	Optional: run `nvm ls` to verify that it is installed.

-Now pm2.
+Now for pm2.

-8)	Run ` npm install -g pm2`
+8)	Run ` npm install -g pm2`.

-9)	Close the terminal
+9)	Close the terminal.

 ## Step four: Preparing to transfer the bot’s files over SFTP

 We would have gone with FTP (File Transfer Protocol) but I was advised to use SFTP (Secure File Transfer Protocol) so here we are
 (oh and using SFTP saves us a few steps).

-1)	Download and install PuTTY here: https://www.chiark.greenend.org.uk/~sgtatham/putty/
+1)	Download and install PuTTY [here.](https://www.chiark.greenend.org.uk/~sgtatham/putty/)

-2)	Locate and open PuTTYgen:
+2)	Locate and open PuTTYgen.
 ![image](https://user-images.githubusercontent.com/49169805/87231702-486dbb00-c3b1-11ea-839c-c7728c44b061.png)

 3)	Once the window has opened, click on generate (no need to change any settings) and move your mouse around to generate